Porter Rockwell: Early years

 Rockwell was born in what was known as the "Dark Corner" section of Belchertown, Hampshire County, Massachusetts, to Orin and Sarah Witt Rockwell, on June 25, 1813.
 Orin Rockwell came from Tolland, Connecticut, arriving in Belchertown by 1809, where he married Sarah Witt who was born there.
 Both were swept up in the religious fervor of the Second Great Awakening.

 At age 4, in about 1817, Rockwell moved with his family to western New York's Burned-over district, to Manchester and Palmyra.
 They became neighbors of the Smith family, who had moved there from Vermont the year before.

 Rockwell was said to be related to Joseph Smith through a "jumble of ancestral lines" through his paternal grandmother, Irene Porter, who descended from John Porter and Ann White, "progenitors of the Mormon prophet."

 Rockwell was eight years younger than Smith.
 While Smith was publishing the Book of Mormon, Rockwell picked berries at night and hauled wood into town to help pay for the publishing.

 In 1830, at 16 years old, Rockwell was baptized into Smith's Church of Christ in Fayette, New York.
-Historically, the date of Rockwell's baptism is April 6, the day the church was organized, but original documents suggest a probable date of June 9.
+Rockwell's baptism was long held to have occurred on April 6, the day the church was organized, but original documents suggest a probable date of June 9.
 Rockwell was the youngest member of the first group to be baptized into the church.

 On February 2, 1832, Rockwell married Luana Beebe in Jackson County, Missouri, and was endowed in the Nauvoo Temple on January 5, 1846.

 Rockwell killed many men as a gunfighter, a religious enforcer, and Deputy United States Marshal.
 According to legend, Rockwell told a crowd listening to United States vice president Schuyler Colfax in 1869, "I never killed anyone who didn't need killing", a quote used by actor John Wayne in a movie decades later.

 In 1870, Fitz Hugh Ludlow recorded "he [Porter Rockwell] was that most terrible instrument that can be handled by fanaticism; a powerful physical nature welded to a mind of very narrow perceptions, intense convictions, and changeless tenacity.
 In his build, he was a gladiator; in his humor, a Yankee lumberman; in his memory, a Bourbon; in his vengeance, an Indian.
 A strange mixture, only to be found on the American Continent.